daviddenton/databob.scala/README.md

 resolvers += "JCenter" at "https://jcenter.bintray.com"
 libraryDependencies += "io.github.daviddenton" %% "databob.scala" % "X.X.X"
 ```

+###Contribute
+PRs gratefully accepted for other common types that might be useful.

 ###Acks
 To [Json4S](https://github.com/json4s/json4s) for the inspiration and reflection utils.